SequAna-Ukon/VTK_CF/README.md

 > **Exercise:** Generate a pair of ssh-keys.
 Send the public key to Ben for installation on the server along with your username.
 N.B. if working on Windows, try to use the Open SSH Client on the command line with the command: `ssh-keygen`.
 For both Windows and mac, the key should be saved to the default location which should be a hidden folder called `.ssh` inside your user's base directory.

 > **Exercise:** ssh into the SequAna server once Ben has installed your SSH keys.
-Ask Ben for SequAna's IP. (optional) [set up](https://linuxize.com/post/using-the-ssh-config-file/) a 'config' file in '.ssh' so that you don't have to enter your IP and username every time you want to
+Ask Abdo for SequAna's IP. (optional) [set up](https://linuxize.com/post/using-the-ssh-config-file/) a 'config' file in '.ssh' so that you don't have to enter your IP and username every time you want to

 That brings us to the end of the 'first day'.
 How long did it take us?
-Hopefully we didn't use up the full day because tomorrow we'll be doing some R in the latter half of the day.
+Hopefully, we didn't use up the full day because tomorrow we'll be doing some R in the latter half of the day.
 So for the remainder of today, I'd like you to spend some time getting familiar with R. This means getting it installed on your system.
 Either install [Rstudio](https://posit.co/) or [Visual Studio Code](https://code.visualstudio.com/) (my personal favourite).
 I'm here to help.
 Once you have that installed R install some of the packages we will be using tomorrow (see the requirement section).
 Then, if you're not already comfortable with R, or if you're a little rusty, use this time to do a brief R tutorial that covers the basics.
 R is a fantastic language to get familiar with as a biologist.

-Install R on your system or on the sequana server and install BiocManager
+- Install R on your system or on the sequana server and install BiocManager

 ```
 if (!require("BiocManager", quietly = TRUE))